-For more than three decades, Riddle & Brantley attorneys have been helping North Carolinians with disabilities in Goldsboro and beyond file disability claims, appeal denials, and get the justice they are entitled to.
+For more than three decades, Riddle & Brantley attorneys have been helping North Carolinians with disabilities file disability claims, appeal denials, and get the justice they are entitled to.

-For a FREE consultation with a Board-Certified Social Security Disability Specialist, please call 1-800-525-7111 or complete the short form below.
+For a FREE consultation with a disability lawyer, please call (919) 778-9700 or complete the short form below.

 The consultation is free and 100% confidential, and you won’t pay a dime in attorney fees unless we win your case and you receive disability benefits.

 “Roughly 60 percent of initial disability claims are denied by the SSA.
-A Board-Certified Specialist can improve your chances of winning approval and getting the benefits you need and deserve.”
+A disability attorney can improve your chances of winning approval and getting the benefits you need and deserve.”

 Living with a disability can result in emotional and financial stress.